AmonRayfa/mabe/README.md

 # Mabe

 [**Mabe**](https://crates.io/crates/mabe) is a simple framework for creating debug-friendly error enums in Rust.
-Each variant in the enum can include an error, reason, and solution message, and errors are displayed in a structured format, showing the messages defined for the variant.
+Each variant in the enum can include an error, cause, and debug message, and errors are displayed in a structured format, showing the messages defined for the variant.
 This allows for a more detailed and clear debugging process.

 ## Table of Contents